 Used Car: 2010 Chevrolet HHR Review

-The 2010 Chevrolet HHR has a high reliability score and great gas mileage compared with other wagons, but it's low on cargo space and does not have available all-wheel drive.
+The 2010 Chevrolet HHR gets great gas mileage compared with other wagons, but it's low on cargo space and does not have available all-wheel drive.

 The 2010 Chevrolet HHR can be configured with a choice of three engines: two four-cylinder engines and a turbocharged four-cylinder engine.
 The base LS and 1LT trims are standard with a 2.2-liter four-cylinder engine.
 A 2.4-liter four-cylinder engine is available on the 2LT and was optional on the 1LT when it was new.
 Both four-cylinder engines come with a standard manual transmission.
 However, reviewers liked the available automatic transmission more.
 The base engine with the available automatic transmission gets 22/30 mpg city/highway, which is high for the class.
 Test drivers found the base engine underpowered, particularly on the highway.
 For a more entertaining driving experience and an HHR you can quickly maneuver on the highway, they recommended the SS trim with a turbocharged four-cylinder engine and manual transmission.
 Critics said the SS trim’s brakes perform very well, while reviewers reported that other trims have a difficult time stopping in a straight line.